 While a child’s birth should be among the happiest days of a parent’s life, the possibility of a birth injury can cause major concern.
 Birth injuries happen not only at delivery; they can occur before, during and even after the baby arrives.
-If you are worried about potential issues for your child at any point of the birthing process, there are significant and vital steps to take:
+If you are worried about potential issues for your child at any point in the birthing process, there are significant and vital steps to take:

 - Document everything: The video of your child’s birth can be more than a memento.
 Video, photos and other forms of documentation will capture key moments before, during and after the birth.
-Parents should have a conversation and plan on this before birth that aligns with the mother’s comfort.
+Parents should have a conversation and plan on this before birth, which aligns with the mother’s comfort.
 Consider capturing video at times other than delivery, such as during labor or in the baby’s first hours.
 The hospital may prohibit videos during delivery.
 If that is the case, write detailed notes of events you observed and things you were told.

 - Know who is on duty: Note the doctors, nurses and other professionals who care for you and your baby.
 While hospitals should have staffing documentation for each visit or procedure, those records may not be complete or fully transparent.
 Do not rely solely on the facility’s documentation.